 The province also faces complex trading dynamics, particularly with the United States.
 The tariff negotiations have introduced uncertainties, and as such, the government and business are seeking mechanisms that will enhance the competitiveness and resilience of Ontario.

 Despite these challenges, the Ontario economy is robust, supported by its highly skilled workforce and innovative culture.
-The province’s commitment to building a favorable business environment positions it well to adapt to evolving economic conditions and pursue sustainable growth in the future.
+The province’s commitment to building a favourable business environment positions it well to adapt to evolving economic conditions and pursue sustainable growth in the future.

 Top Performing Business Sectors in Ontario